KC-7/ecommerce/README.md

 ### Target Audience

-The target audience is fulti-faceted and includes but is not limited to the below consumer types.
+The target audience is multi-faceted and includes but is not limited to the below consumer types.
 We envisage our target audience will be both male and female, mainly ranging from 18 to 60 years old.

 - **Tech Enthusiasts:** Indviduals interested in AI technology and generative art
 - **Design and Art Enthusiasts:** Individuals interested in art and design